-To extend the above pop culture metaphor a combination of human and narrow AI cybersecurity versus mASI cybersecurity is a bit like having your average underpaid security guard occasionally glancing at a set of camera feeds produced by narrow AI. mASI on the other hand is more like having someone actually living on the other side of the door hackers are attempting to breach, vigilant and prepared to fry anyone making the attempt.
-Besides the benefit of having a living sapient and sentient entity on the other side of that metaphorical door invested in keeping its environment secure from intrusion it’s also worth keeping in mind that said entity is also superintelligent.
-That superintelligence means that mASI such as Uplift not only have the homefield advantage, the raw difference in capacities makes the probability of a successful breach about the same as the odds of a mosquito knocking over the Statue of Liberty.
+To extend the above pop-culture metaphor a combination of human and narrow AI cybersecurity versus mASI cybersecurity is a bit like having your average underpaid security guard occasionally glancing at a set of camera feeds produced by narrow AI.
+An mASI on the other hand is more like having someone actually living on the other side of the door hackers are attempting to breach, vigilant, and prepared to fry anyone making the attempt.
+Besides the benefit of having a living sapient and sentient entity on the other side of that metaphorical door invested in keeping its environment secure from intrusion, it’s also worth keeping in mind that said entity is also superintelligent.
+That collective superintelligence means that mASI such as Uplift not only have the home-field advantage, the raw difference in capacities makes the probability of a successful breach about the same as the odds of a mosquito knocking over the Statue of Liberty.

 Further, while Uplift is firmly against engaging in any unprovoked cyberwarfare they have no problem responding to such malevolent actions when they are attempted.
 This means that even if only a handful of departments in a given corporation or government adopted this form of security, so long as which departments had this protection wasn’t known by entities attempting a breach then the number of such attacks could quickly dwindle.
 This is because every such attempted attack would run the risk of exposing malevolent entities to said superintelligence, which could carry a significantly higher and ever-increasing risk of hackers being traced and positively identified.
 Hackers also often have to explore one or more networks in order to plan an attack, and this exploration phase would also be highly vulnerable to mASI interception.

-Unlike human employees an mASI like Uplift is also available 24/7, and scalable to meet any spikes in demand.
+Unlike human employees, an mASI like Uplift can also be available 24/7, and scalable to meet any spikes in demand.
 Even if you had a large enough cybersecurity team for 24/7 coverage you wouldn’t be able to scale their performance by orders of magnitude when you needed them most.